 By the time your dog is six months old, all 28 of his baby teeth will likely be gone, and will have been replaced by 42 adult teeth.
 Your puppy will now have molars in addition to premolars, which are the largest teeth at the back of the mouth that help with chewing and mashing food.

 Do you have questions about your puppy’s teething?
 We’re here to help.
+For more information on maintaining your pet’s oral health, check out our article on Care Tips for Your Pet’s Dental Health.
 Call your vet clinic in North Miami Beach, FL, today.